ibm-cloud-docs/containers/cs_worker_add.md

 You can add worker nodes to your VPC cluster by creating a new worker pool.
 {:shortdesc}

 1. Retrieve the **VPC ID** and **Worker Zones** of your cluster and choose the zone where you want to deploy the worker nodes in your worker pool.
 You can choose any of the existing **Worker Zones** of your cluster, or add one of the [multizone metro locations](/docs/containers?topic=containers-regions-and-zones#zones) for the region that your cluster is in.
-You can list available zones by running `ibmcloud ks zones --provider vpc-classic`.
+You can list available zones by running `ibmcloud ks zone ls --provider vpc-classic`.
    ```
-   ibmcloud ks cluster-get --cluster <cluster_name_or_ID>
+   ibmcloud ks cluster get --cluster <cluster_name_or_ID>
    ```
    {: pre}